pnsaevik/effluent/docs/source/algorithm.rst

 We employ the *top hat profile* simplification.
 This means we assume constant tracer concentration inside the computational element and zero outside it, instead of the more realistic gaussian distribution.
-It turns out that both the gaussian and top-hat cases are equivalent if
+It turns out that the conservation equations for the gaussian and top-hat profiles are equivalent if

 -   The equations are expressed in terms of averages over the computational element